ptraxzy/ptraxzy/README.md

 ---

-> “Humans are born ignorant, not stupid.
+> Humans are born ignorant, not stupid.
-> They become stupid through laziness and despair.”
+> Stupidity is learned through laziness and surrender.